 Again, Best prevention is avoiding Trigger factors.
 In people with Frequent attacks, They can be Prescribed Propranolol, Amitriptyline or Topiramate.
 The use of Valproate (Epilim) and Pregabalin is no longer recommended.

-If you suffer from Migraine or know someone who suffers from them, please share your experience in the comments belowAlso Like the new facebook page below.
+If you suffer from Migraine or know someone who suffers from them, please share your experience in the comments belowAlso share this article to increase awareness about Migraine.